eartha5/cohesion/README.md

 modernizr (is just here for kicks really)

-I'm using LiveReload server to preprocess LESS, LiveReload chrome extension to reserve code changes
+I'm using LiveReload server to preprocess LESS, LiveReload chrome extension to auto-reload code changes